 Rhubarb lovers unite!
 Spring is here in full force, and that means my rhubarb is coming in strong.
 These Easy Rhubarb Bars are the perfect way to let the tangy flavor shine through in all its glory.

 I find people fall into two camps: you either love it or you hate it.

 Me?
-I’m a lover and a purist at that.
+I’m a lover and a purist at that, especially when it comes to these amazing rhubarb bars!
 Don’t get me wrong; I love rhubarb in any form (like these Strawberry Rhubarb Muffins, Rhubarb Apple Crisp or Rhubarb Barbecue Sauce.)
 But when I can taste the tangy flavor of straight rhubarb – like in these Rhubarb Bars – I’m in heaven.